Cat Power: 1996–2003: Early Matador releases

-In 1996, Marshall signed to Matador Records and in September released her third album, What Would the Community Think, which she recorded in Memphis, Tennessee, in February 1996.
+In 1996, Marshall signed to Matador Records.
+In September of that year, she released her third album, What Would the Community Think, which she recorded in Memphis, Tennessee, in February 1996.
 The album was produced by Shelley and again featured Shelley and Foljahn as backing musicians, and spawned a single and music video, "Nude as the News" about the abortion she had at the age of 20.
 Critics cited the album as evidence of her maturation as a singer and songwriter from the "dense and cathartic" material of her first two releases.

-After the release of What Would the Community Think, Marshall took a trip to South Africa, after which she left New York City and moved to Portland, Oregon, where she found temporary employment as a babysitter.
+After the release of What Would the Community Think, Marshall took a trip to South Africa.
+After this, she left New York City and moved to Portland, Oregon, where she found temporary employment as a babysitter.
 In the spring of 1997, Marshall relocated with her then-boyfriend, musician Bill Callahan, to a rural farmhouse in Prosperity, South Carolina.
 After experiencing a hypnogogic nightmare while alone in the farmhouse, Marshall wrote six new songs that would go on to make up the bulk of her following album, Moon Pix (1998), which she recorded at Sing Sing Studios in Melbourne, Australia, with backing musicians Mick Turner and Jim White of the Australian band Dirty Three.
 Moon Pix was well received by critics, and along with an accompanying music video for the song "Cross Bones Style", helped her gain further recognition.
 Rolling Stone would later describe it as her 'breakthrough' record.